michaelxflow/Active-Directory-Config/README.md

 </p>

 Congrats! you have finished this lab and made your first Admin and Users for your Domain!
-You can use this same lab for another Tutorial i will have up in my Repositories on my Gethub!
+You can use this same lab for another Tutorial i will have up in my Repositories on my Github! https://github.com/michaelxflow/AD-Group-Policy-and-Managing
 <p>
 Have a good one and have fun with Active Directory on Microsoft Azure!
 There is so many possibilities and things to learn!